pi-hole/docs/docs/routers/fritzbox.md

 This guide was developed using FRITZ!OS 07.21 but should work for others too.
 It aims to line out a few basic principles to have a seamless DNS experience with Pi-hole and Fritz!Boxes.

-> Note:
+!!! note
     There is no single way to do it right.
 Choose the one best fitting your needs.
     This guide is IPv4 only.
 You need to adjust for IPv6 accordingly.

 ### Enable advanced settings